ZarksClaw/java-refresher-course/README.md

 # Java Refresher Course

 Interactive Q&A refresher course for Java developers.
 11 chapters covering core Java through modern features and Spring Boot.
 No build tools or dependencies — just open `index.html` in a browser.
+Feel free to join my project and add to it!
+Thanks!

 ## Course Content